stoneskin

 print("running slowly!")

-# we don't care how it works just bark
+# We don't care how it works, just bark

 spot = Dog("spot") #=> spot was adopted.